adrianolszewski/model-based-testing-hypotheses/README.md

 And while tests may fail computationally too, it happens incomparably rarer than with models.
 Just recall how many times you saw messages like "failed to converge", "did not converge", "negative variance estimate" or similar, and how often the plain test failed?
 Well, that's it.

+Models are non-trivial procedures and may computationally fail under "edge" conditions.
+For exmaple, if you fit logistic regression with all responses equal to TRUE or FALSE, then - well... it's rather obvious that it will fail, right?

+Let's take an example of the ordinal logistic regression (aka proportional-odds model) to replicate the Mann-Whitney (-Wilcoxon) test
 Let me show you a trivial case: we will compare two samples from a normal distribution.
 One will have mean = 0, the other = 5.
 What can be simpler than that?
 ``` r